Anthony J. Pennings, PhD

 In January of 1984, during the Super Bowl, America’s most popular sporting event, Apple announced the release of the Macintosh computer.
 It was with a commercial that was shown only once, causing a stir, and gaining millions of dollars in free publicity afterward.
 The TV ad was produced by Ridley Scott whose credits at the time included directing movies like Alien (1979) and Blade Runner (1982).

 Scott drew on iconography from Fritz Lang’s Metropolis (1927) and George Orwell’s classic 1984 novel to produce a stunning dystopic metaphor of what life would be like under what was suggested as a monolithic IBM with a tinge of Microsoft.
-As human drones file into a techno-decrepit auditorium, they became transfixed by a giant “telescreen” filled with a close-up of a man, eerily reminiscent of an older Bill Gates.
-Intense eyes peer through wired rimmed glasses and glare down on the transfixed audience as lettered captions transcribe mind-numbing propaganda:
+As human drones file into a techno-decrepit auditorium, they become transfixed by a giant “telescreen” filled with a close-up of a man, eerily reminiscent of an older Bill Gates.
+Intense eyes peer through wired-rimmed glasses and glare down on the transfixed audience as lettered captions transcribe mind-numbing propaganda:

 We are one people with one will, one resolve, one cause.